AvinandanPatel/DSA-Practice/README.md

 | 1     | Check if pair with the given Sum exists in Array | [Link](https://leetcode.com/problems/two-sum/description/)                              | Easy             |  &#9996;|

 ## 2. Matrix
+- Matrix is a 2D array,  Represented by a nested list in Python

 | Matrix | Problem              | LeetCode Link                                                            | Difficulty | Remark |
 | -----  | ---------------------| -------------------------------------------------------------------------| -----------| -------- |